-The Senior Living /Commercial Building 1 has five stories of senior living with a total of 167 senior units.
+The Senior Living /Commercial Building 1 has six stories of market rate, state licensed, senior, assisted-living with a total of 158 senior units.
 The building lobbies are located on the ground floor with 17,600 square feet of retail space.
 The residences range from studios to one-bedroom to two-bedroom units.
-Nine of the units will be affordable senior units at the low-income level.
-These units will be distributed throughout Building 1.
 There are also 27 memory care assist residences.
-The facility has on-site library, theater, lounge, restaurant, café, roof deck and terrace, medical offices, and exercise rooms to provide a range of activity and support for senior residents.
+The facility has on-site library, theater, lounge, restaurant, café, roof terraces, wellness services, and exercise rooms to provide a range of activity and support for senior residents.
 A vehicle drop-off / pick-up area is also incorporated into the design to assist with senior transportation.

-The Senior Living/Commercial Building 2 comprises five stories of affordable senior living, three ground-floor affordable senior residences, and 2,400 SF of ground floor retail.
-This structure would accommodate 39 single-bedroom affordable senior living units with all required specialty design accessibility features.
-Twenty-nine of the units will be for Very Low Income seniors, with the remaining 10 for Low Income seniors.
-It also has an onsite community room, roof deck and the potential to use the amenities of Building 1.
+The Senior Living/Commercial Building 2 comprises six stories of affordable senior, independent living, including three ground-floor affordable senior residences, and 2,400 SF of ground floor retail.
+This structure would accommodate 48 affordable senior living units, consisting of studio, one-bedroom and two-bedroom units.
+All will have required specialty design accessibility features.
+Twenty-nine of the units will be for Very Low Income seniors, with the remaining 19 for Low Income seniors.
+It also has an onsite community room and roof deck.

 Both buildings provide direct access to retail on the ground level with outdoor patio and seating amenities.
-The south frontage of the buildings looks out onto the Stevens Creek Boulevard landscaped promenade.
+The south frontage of the buildings looks out onto the Stevens Creek

+Boulevard landscaped promenade.
 Designed under the concept of an Oak Alley and under Cupertino's the Heart of the City Plan, this amenity provides a walkable connection to other retail and recreation opportunities along Stevens Creek Boulevard.
 There is also over 40,000 square feet of landscaped open space as part of the overall site/ community development.
-This includes 34,000 square feet of Central Green with adjacent retail and commercial shopping.
+This includes 31,500 square feet of Central Green with adjacent retail and commercial shopping.
 The building is also adjacent to a diverse mixture of housing types, allowing seniors an opportunity to be connected to people of all ages.